 The Fitzrovia Partnership

 After 50 years Tottenham Court Rd was turned from one-way into a two-way street.
-The council created some bland warning posters, but the risk was that these would just be seen as generic posters on Tottenham Court Road and ignored.
+The council created some bland warning posters, but the challenge was that these would just be seen as generic posters on Tottenham Court Road and ignored.
 Which would mean accidents.

 Tottenham Court Rd is a community.
 The people who work and run the businesses on the street know each other.
 They care about their neighbours and their customers and want to keep everybody safe.